We're pleased to announce our 2019.2 Service Update, which contains the following features, changes, and issue resolutions:

 - Make your adjustments.
 All changes in this process are automatically saved.

-For more detailed information on creating and using public shares, please refer to Manage Project, Folder, and File Public Shares.
+For more detailed information on creating and using public shares, please refer to Managing Project, Folder, and File Public Shares.

-Please note that "shares" (access granted to members of your team) are now called a team shares.
-For more information, please refer to Manage Project, Folder, and File Team Shares.
+NOTE Please note that "shares" (access granted to members of your team) are now called a team shares.
+For more information, please refer to Managing Project, Folder, and File Team Shares.

 We've expanded our default groups in the Groups list to include All Administrators, Active Directory Managed Users, and Workplace Managed Users.
 These groups, which are automatically populated with users who match the group descriptions, will help streamline sharing, group management, policy profile, and communication tasks.